Sports

 As anyone who isn’t a major football fan probably knows, the Super Bowl is entertaining, but it can feel a little long.
 If you’re looking for something to do other than, you know, watching the entire game, these Super Bowl games for adults are fun for everyone.

-This year, Super Bowl 57 is on Sunday, Feb.
-12, 2023 and the Philadelphia Eagles are playing the Kansas City Chiefs.
-Rihanna is headlining the halftime show (which is sponsored by Apple Music this year), and if we’re lucky maybe she’ll perform Umbrella and give us millennials a much needed trip back to 2007.
+This year, Super Bowl 58 is on Sunday, Feb.
+11, 2023 and the Kansas City Chiefs (sponsored by Taylor Swift) are playing the San Francisco 49ers.
+Usher is headlining the halftime show, and the millenials’ excitement can not be contained.
 If you’re starting to realize just how long one 15-minute quarter can really stretch, try busting out one of these Super Bowl games that keep things lively (and some of them are printable PDFs you could literally buy and print in the middle of the game).
 From bingo cards that turn the commercials into a competition, to tabletop cornhole, or good old trivia, there’s a game here that everyone will love.
+(Like spot the Taylor Swift.)
 Even those who want to keep one eye on the TV screen can still be involved, but just be prepared for a super fan who doesn’t speak to anyone during the game (everyone knows one) to refuse to play.

 1